aron0093/cytopath/docs/source/index.rst

 Cytopath can infer trajectories with or without root/terminal state supervision.
 No topological constraints (e.g. a tree structure) are placed on the inference as each trajectory is modelled independently.
 Number of trajectories to be inferred can either be defined or estimated in an unsupervised fashion.
 Subsequent statistical analysis reveals the topological and molecular characteristics of the differentiation process.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`notebooks` section for demonstration of cytopath on publicly available datasets.

 .. note::